ezz-dev/scamprotect/README.md

 # ScamProtect
 A Discord bot written in Python, created to protect your server from "Steam Nitro" and etc. scam messages.

-**To make this bot fully works you need an stable always-online PHP webserver to store your bot settings and other data**.
+**To make this bot fully works you need a stable always-online PHP webserver to store your bot settings and other data**.

 ### Current features:
  - Embed scanning;